 We did a walking tour with them which took us around a 3km loop in under 2.5 hours.
 We covered some of the highlights in the city including Klang Fire Station, Sultan, Abdul Aziz Royal Gallery, and Royal Klang Club, among others.

 The heritage city of Klang

-Another point of interest is the town of Little India, which is one of several Indian business districts in the Klang Valley, but the one you can find in Klang is just a bit intense, to be honest.
-From Indian astrologers luring tourists on streets to high-end jewelry shops, Little India in Klang Valley takes you to a different part of the continent altogether.
+Another point of interest that I am going to mention in my Selangor travel guide is the town of Little India, which is one of several Indian business districts in the Klang Valley, but the one you can find in Klang is just a bit intense, to be honest.
+From Indian astrologers luring tourists on streets to high-end jewellery shops, Little India in Klang Valley takes you to a different part of the continent altogether.
 You can even buy Tamil magazines and other local Indian products.

 How to Reach Selangor

 The state of Selangor basically surrounds Kuala Lumpur and depending upon which part of Selangor you want to go to, if you’re starting from Kuala Lumpur downtown, you can reach between a half an hour to a two hours drive.
 An interesting thing to note, however, is that the Kuala Lumpur airport, which otherwise has been named after the city of Kuala Lumpur, is actually located in Selangor, so technically speaking you’re actually flying to Selangor and then making your way to Kuala Lumpur.
 We flew with MalindoAir from NewDelhi to (Kuala Lumpur International Airport1) and then hired a minivan to reach KKB — our first destination in Selangor.

 Selangor In A Nutshell